-You may be wondering why anyone would want to file your income tax return as part of a scheme to still your identity – after all, it’s both more complicated and time-consuming than simply stealing a credit card or a bank account statement and using that to some advantage.
+You may wonder why anyone would want to file your income tax return as part of a scheme to steal your identity.
+After all, it’s more complicated and time-consuming than simply stealing a credit card or a bank account statement and using that to some advantage.
 But income tax fraud is identity theft with a twist and one that can be very profitable for the thief.

-In tax fraud, the thief obtains your name, address, and Social Security number then files a tax return as if he were you.
-The fraudulent return is filed very early in the year, well before you are likely to file.
-In preparing the return, the thief will often create bogus W-2 forms that will show excessive withholding in order to create a very large refund.
-The refund can be directly deposited into the thief’s bank account, which he will then shut down shortly after tax season – or his enterprise – comes to an end.
+In tax fraud, the thief obtains your name, address, and Social Security number and then files a tax return as if he were you.
+The fraudulent return is filed early in the year before you are likely to file.
+In preparing the return, the thief often creates bogus W-2 forms showing excessive withholding to create a large refund.
+The refund can be directly deposited into the thief’s bank account, which they will shut down shortly after tax season – or their enterprise – ends.

 How to Know If You Are a Tax Fraud Victim